billyfung/node-beginner/README.md

-# Github authentication and Node
+# Node.js web application with Github authentication
 Example for implementing Github based authentication in Node.js

 Shows the end-to-end process from creating the node application to adding authentication